KiltedCode/khandaria-campaign/sessions/2019/2019-10-03-trail-to-nowhere.md

 Found out `Orseg Moonheart` and the acolyte were on the trail
 Relay to everyone that he's in full regalia
-Relay to `Guros` we want to keep this quiet until we get more information
+Relay to `Gurrus` we want to keep this quiet until we get more information
 Think about why palace guards wouldn't have shown us
-`Guros` thinks they wouldn't want us contacting them
+`Gurrus` thinks they wouldn't want us contacting them
 questions why we were at the embassy when looking for him
 ambassador didn't say if they sent anyone to Watcher or not, vague about it

 Have 4 hours on spell but going up over the mountain
 not towards Buildhame or Stormpeak
-decide to fly down `Guros` and keep tracking
+decide to fly down `Gurrus` and keep tracking
 get to rocky area, they've slowed down
 they're covering their tracks
 light rain tomorrow afternoon